zendtech/ZendPHP-Attendee/Basic_Installation/README.md

 ## Install PHP-FPM
 * Check if FPM support is installed (fpm is-installed)
 ```
-# zendphpctl fpm is-installed
+zendphpctl fpm is-installed
-Checking if FPM is installed for PHP 8.2...
-FPM IS NOT installed for version 8.2
 ```
 * Install PHP-FPM for the default version
 ```
-# zendphpctl fpm install
+zendphpctl fpm install
-Installing FPM for PHP version 8.2
-...
 ```
 * Configure PHP-FPM support
+  * For now just review the configuration
+  * Use the defaults for the lab
+  * Use `CTL+X` to save and exit
 ```
-# export EDITOR=/usr/bin/nano
+export EDITOR=/usr/bin/nano
-# zendphpctl fpm config
+zendphpctl fpm config
-Using PHP version 8.2
 ```
 * Start PHP-FPM
   * Substitute the PHP version in place of `PHP_VER_ALPINE`